Diffusion-Based Feature Denoising and Using NNMF for Robust Brain Tumor Classification: Related Works

 Thiry and Guth~\cite{thiry2024classification} suggest classification-denoising networks, which simultaneously model image classification and denoising by learning a single network that holds the common distribution of noisy image information and their labels.
 Their method combines loss of cross-entropy classification with the proper denoising outcome at multiple noise levels, using the Tweedie–Miyasawa formula to estimate the denoised product.
 Experimental results in CIFAR-10 and ImageNet demonstrate competitive performance and improved adversarial robustness compared to standard discriminative classifiers.
 This study provides a theoretical link between denoising objectives and adversarial gradients, offering a new view of robustness that complements conventional defense mechanisms~\cite{thiry2024classification}.

 \item {Reliable Robustness Evaluation}

 Croce and Hein~\cite{croce2020autoattack} propose a robust evaluation framework for adversarial robustness based on a crew of various parameter-free attacks.
 Unlike earlier benchmarks that often build on individual attack procedures, Their ensemble joins complementary attacks such as APGD and Square attacks to provide a parameter-independent and safe robustness rating.
 The evaluation of the study was tested on more than fifty models and explained that many Already considered robust defenses could be broken when value with the suggested attack ensemble.
-This study highlighted the need for strict and united robustness estimate in adversarial machine learning and directly Motivated the use of AutoAttack as a reliable benchmark in the current work.
+This study highlighted the need for strict and united robustness estimate in adversarial machine learning and directly Motivated the use of AutoAttack as a reliable benchmark in the current work. \item { Recent studies (2024–2026) on brain tumor classification have reported high precision using the deep CNN model and transformer-based models, particularly in publicly available datasets.
+Many of these approaches focus mainly on maximizing clean accuracy, often exceeding 95\%.
+More three reviews~\cite{AHAMED2023102313, SystRevHybridML2025, app16020831} treated brain tumor segmentation, potential of hybrid models and analysis of model interpretability, resp.